AugustinasMK/TheHashRacer/README.md

 # TheHashRacer

-## The hasher is currently under maintenance.
+## The racer is currently under maintenance.
 Please check back later on.

 ## Introduction
 Hi and welcome to the Race.
 This is a benchmark designed for VU MIF ISI students to race their hash generators in speed and reliability.